Esther-Uche/Student-Performance-Exploratory-Dashboard/README.md

 ## 📘 Project Overview

-What if everything we assume about student performance is wrong?
+As humans, we have different belief and assumptions.
+However, What if everything we assume about student performance is wrong?

-We tend to believe **English is easier to ace** than Mathematics.
-We assume **older students (Grade 12) are more disciplined** with attendance.
-And we rarely question whether **extracurricular activities help or hurt** academic outcomes.
+Most people tend to believe that **English is easier to ace** than Mathematics due to it many complex calculations and formulas.
+We assume **older students (Grade 12) are more disciplined and academically smart** with school works and attendance but we rarely question if **extracurricular activities help or hurt** academic outcomes.

-This SQL project tested those assumptions — and the results were surprising.
+This **Student Performance Exploratory Project** is a comprehensive SQL-driven analytics of academic performance, attendance patterns, and extracurricular participation.
+This project demonstrates advanced SQL capabilities from basic aggregations to complex subqueries to uncover actionable insights for school administrators, teachers, and policymakers.

-Using a database of **250 students** across Grades 9–12, I analyzed **academic scores, attendance patterns, and extracurricular participation** to uncover what really drives student success.
+Using a database of **250 students** across Grades 9–12,This SQL project tested assumptions and the outcoming were overwhelming.
+I analyzed **academic scores, attendance patterns, and extracurricular participation** to uncover what really drives student success.
 The findings challenge common beliefs and provide actionable recommendations for school administrators.

 ---